chemimage/Cisl.Qclm.Public/README.md

 Please refer to the demo.

 ## Disclaimer
-The acquisition software for the microscope, post-processing, and analysis code is available from the corresponding author upon reasonable request.
+The acquisition software for the microscope, post-processing, and analysis code is available from the corresponding author upon request.
 The requestor is responsible for procuring all necessary licenses for 3rd party libraries used.